|JLSB EndNote Style|

 Nucleic acid sequences, protein sequences, and atomic coordinates should be deposited in an appropriate database in time for the accession number to be included in the published article.
 In computational studies where the sequence information is unacceptable for inclusion in databases because of lack of experimental validation, the sequences must be published as an additional file with the article.

-A JLSB reference style for EndNote may be found here.
-However, we prefer Vancouver referencing style that is often used in medicine and the natural sciences.
+We prefer Vancouver referencing style that is often used in medicine and the natural sciences.
 Uniform requirements for manuscripts submitted to Biomedical Journals, published by International Committee of Medical Journal Editors, includes a list with examples of references https://www.nlm.nih.gov/bsd/uniform_requirements.html in the Vancouver style.
+It is desirable to add a DOI (digital object identifier) number for either the full-text or title and abstract of the article as an addition to traditional volume and page numbers.
+If a DOI is lacking, it is recommended to add a link to any online source of an article.

 References should be numbered consecutively and cited in the text by number in square brackets [1, 2] instead of parentheses (and not by author and date).
 References should not be formatted as footnotes.
 Avoid putting personal communications and unpublished observations as references.
 All the cited papers in the text must be listed in References.
 All the papers in References must be cited in the text.
 Where available, URLs for the references should be provided.